-We celebrate exciting collaborations with a variety of community organizations and schools to provide a full menu of opportunities for students to access such as ArtPrize, SiTE:LAB, Opera Grand Rapids, Junior Audubon Grand Rapids, Association for Blind and Visually Impaired, the Creative Youth Center, The Rapidian, Girls Rock!
-Grand Rapids, Girls Choral Academy, Grand Rapids Public Schools, Grand Valley State University, the YMCA, Spectrum Health, Kendall College of Art and Design, and more!
+We celebrate exciting collaborations with a variety of community organizations and schools to provide a full menu of opportunities for students to access such as ArtPrize, SiTE:LAB, ACT, Grand Rapids Community Media Center (GRCMC), Hispanic Center of West Michigan, Association for Blind and Visually Impaired, the Creative Youth Center, The Rapidian, Girls Choral Academy, Grand Rapids Public Schools, Grand Valley State University, the YMCA, Spectrum Health, Kendall College of Art and Design, and more!

 - After School Programs

 - Aerial Tactic

 Because our mission is to enrich lives in the Grandville Avenue neighborhood, classes and programs at the Cook Arts Center are free for those who live within our neighborhood boundaries, which can be seen in the map below.
 Neighborhood residents are given first priority in all of our classes and programs.